vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

 > Warning!
 There are no guaranties this code will run on your machine.

 ## Features
-- 3D scatter plot visualization: Displays points in a 2D scatter plot with z-values as color and allows for interaction.
+- 3D scatter plot visualization: displays points in a 2D scatter plot with z-values as color and allows for interaction.
-- Lasso selection: Allows manual selection of a subset of points on the scatter plot using a lasso tool.
+- Lasso selection: allows manual selection of a subset of points on the scatter plot using a Lasso tool.
-- Profile generation: Plots the number of points within each segment of the lasso selection.
+- Profile generation: plots the number of points within each segment of the Lasso selection.
-- Point filtering: Removes points that have fewer than a specified number of neighbors within a given radius.
+- Point filtering: removes points that have fewer than a specified number of neighbors within a given radius.
-- Automatic saving: Saves plots and profiles in a well-structured output directory.
+- Automatic saving: saves plots and profiles in a well-structured output directory.

 ## Dependencies
 The following Python packages are required: